jorisvink/cephas/README.md

 Cephas is a way of distributing KEKs over unauthenticated links once both peers are joined in the same flock over reliquary.

+It is ment to be used with <a href="https://reliquary.se">The Reliquary</a>
+only.

-It uses the reliquary infrastructure to establish a p2p e2ee tunnel over which the secret is then sent.
+It uses that infrastructure to establish a p2p e2ee tunnel over which the secret is then sent.

 For this it derives a secret from a long passphrase (20 words, selected at random) which is used as the shared secret in the